KDAB/cxx-qt/book/src/getting-started/4-cmake-integration.md

 ```rust,ignore
 {{#include ../../../examples/qml_minimal/rust/build.rs:book_build_rs}}
 ```
-This is what generates the C++ code for our `MyObject` class at compile-time.
+This is what generates and compiles the C++ code for our `MyObject` class at build time.
-It will output the `cxx-qt-gen/include/my_object.h` file we included earlier in `main.cpp`.

-Note that all Rust source files that uses the `#[cxx_qt::bridge]` macro need to be included in this script!
+Every Rust source file that uses the `#[cxx_qt::bridge]` macro need to be included in this script.
 In our case, this is only the `src/cxxqt_object.rs` file.

 ## CMake setup